MooersLab/pymolpysnips/README.md

 ## ***pymolpysnips*** library to support literate programming with PyMOL

+This is the **pymolpysnips** library for the molecualr graphics program PyMOL.
+This library contains Python code for PyMOL.
+The library is formatted for use in text edidtors, IDEs, and electronic notebooks including Jupyter, org-mode, and Rmarkdown.
+If you are looking for the library for the PyMOL Macro Language (pml), see the sibling library [**pymolsnips**](https://github.com/MooersLab/pymolpysnips/issues).

-This is the pymolpysnips library that has PyMOL pml code enclosed in cmd.do() functions.
+ that has either Python code or  PyMOL pml code enclosed in cmd.do() functions.
 This enclosure enables passage of pml code to PyMOL from literate programming documents with Python kernels with the results returned to output cells in the document.
 This code will optimized for speed later by replacing the pml commands with their Python functions in the pymol Python.api.
 The current suboptimal code is easier for non-Python users to understand.